Pregnancy Services With No Insurance: Your Complete Guide

 - Ask about payment plans.
 Many providers allow monthly payments instead of large lump sums.

-- Confirm your pregnancy – Look for free pregnancy testing at community or pregnancy clinics, like Ava Health.
+- Confirm your pregnancy: Look for free pregnancy testing at community or pregnancy clinics, like Ava Health.

-- Ask about free ultrasounds – Some pregnancy clinics provide limited obstetric ultrasounds at no cost.
+- Ask about free ultrasounds: Some pregnancy clinics provide limited obstetric ultrasounds at no cost.

 - Look into temporary Medicaid programs – You may qualify for immediate coverage.

-Resources for Pregnant Women Without Insurance
+Helpful Websites for Pregnant Women Without Insurance

-- HRSA Health Center Locator – Find community health centers near you
+- HRSA Health Center Locator: Find community health centers near you

-- 211.org – Call 2-1-1 for local pregnancy and financial help
+- 211.org: Call 2-1-1 or visit online for local pregnancy and financial help

-- Ava Health- provides free pregnancy verification, limited ultrasounds, STI testing, and options education
+- Ava Health: provides free pregnancy verification, limited ultrasounds, STI testing, and options education

 Frequently Asked Questions